Victorem4Ever/color_picker/README.md

   When you run the executable :

-    Press 'escape' + 'enter' (in the same time, there is few bugs),
+    Press 'escape' + 'enter' (in the same time, there are few bugs),

     a window will appear,